Hugh of Fagiano

-Hugh of Fagiano (Ugo di Fagiano) was a Latin prelate who served as the archbishop of Nicosia in the Kingdom of Cyprus from 1251 until his death in 1267.
+Hugh of Fagiano (Ugo di Fagiano) (died 1267) was a Latin prelate who served as the archbishop of Nicosia in the Kingdom of Cyprus from 1251 until his death.
 Originally a Praemonstratensian monk, he became the most forceful of the 13th-century archbishops of Nicosia.
-Throughout his term, Hugh was engaged in disputes with Latin and Greek Orthodox clergy, the nobles, and the secular authorities.
+Throughout his term, Hugh was engaged in disputes with Latin and Greek Orthodox clergy, nobles, and secular authorities.
 He was particularly insistent on the subordination of the Greek bishops to the Latin bishops, in which he was successful.
-He went into exiles due to disputes with King Henry I, a conflict with his own parishioners and Latin religious orders, and finally because he refused to accept Pope Alexander IV's concessions to the Greek archbishop of Cyprus, Germanos I. He was thus absent from Cyprus from 1261, but continued to involve himself in its affairs until at least 1264.
+He went into exile due to disputes with King Henry I, a conflict with his own parishioners and Latin religious orders, and finally because he refused to accept Pope Alexander IV's concessions to the Greek archbishop of Cyprus, Germanos I. He was thus absent from Cyprus from 1261, but continued to involve himself in its affairs until at least 1264.

 Early career

 Hugh was an Italian who arrived in the Kingdom of Cyprus in 1248 with the crusaders of King Louis IX of France.
 That same year he entered the monastic vocation when he joined the Praemonstratensian abbey of Bellapais.
 His ecclesiastical career within the Latin Church then progressed rapidly.
 In December 1250, Pope Innocent IV exempted Hugh from any ecclesiastical penalties such as interdict, suspension, or excommunication by papal legates, and forbidding his summons outside Cyprus unless the pope himself commanded it.
 Hugh expected to spend the rest of his life at Bellapais as a canon regular.

 In 1251, Hugh was elected by the chapter of the Cathedral of Saint Sophia, in accordance with the Church canon, to succeed Eustorge of Montaigu as archbishop of Nicosia.
 Hugh was the first archbishop of Nicosia from a religious order.
 He retained close links with the Bellapais monastery.